peterdresslar/zotero-mcp/docs/getting-started.md

 ## Integrating with Chorus.sh

 [Chorus.sh](https://chorus.sh) is a popular multi-chatbot interface that configures MCP servers through an online preferences form rather than config files.
+This would be one possible path to working with Zotero with chatbots other than Claude.

 To set up Zotero MCP with Chorus.sh: